Ashish911/IAGL-Associate-Eng-Test/README.md

 ## Frontend

 The design was taken from a simple todo app that i build almost 5 yrs ago in vanilla js with local storage.
+There is still some flaws in the design but the implementation is the main part so.... yeah hope you like it.
 ![get todo picture](docs/Frontend.png "Get TODO")

 ## Backend